Backpacking the Colorado Collegiate Loop

 Difficulty: Intermediate to Advanced

-The loop is formed by using the new miles of trail tread on the Continental Divide National Scenic Trail to complement the traditional route of the Colorado Trail east of the divide.
+The loop is formed by using the miles of trail tread on the Continental Divide National Scenic Trail to complement the traditional route of the Colorado Trail east of the divide.
 Hot Springs, on-trail resupply, and a combination of forested river valleys and above treeline tundra make this one of Colorado’s most popular and desired two-week backpacking goals.

 We create reader-supported, objective, independently-selected gear reviews.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.